Signed in as:

 Greetings in the name of the Lord:

 I worked at the North Bend Road McDonald’s from 1984 to 1986, and Evergreen Retirement Community from 1986-1988.
 I then worked at St. Clare Retirement Community from 1988 to 1991.
 During this time at St. Clare, I returned to Cincinnati Technical College and completed the Dietetic Technician Program in the spring of 1991.
 I also worked at St. Francis - St. George Hospital for 8 months in 1991.
-After successfully
+After successfully completing the American Dietetics Association national exam, I began working at Lebanon Correctional Institution in October 1991 as a Dietetic Technician, Registered.

 In March of 1993, I returned to the practice of the Catholic Faith, receiving First Communion in September 1993 and Confirmation, in March 1994.